How To Cook Turkey Legs and Homemade Stuffing

 - Remove any unnecessary objects from the kitchen counter before you open the turkey.

-- This will save you touching anything once you have the turkey out of its wrapping.
+- This will save you touching anything once you have it out of its wrapping.

 - Cut the string that is holding the legs together